Governor-General of Malta: List of governors-general (1964–1974)

 The governor-general of Malta was the representative of the monarch in Malta and exercised most of the powers of the monarch.
 The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
-After the passage of the Statute of Westminster 1931, the governor-general was appointed solely on the advice of the Cabinet of Malta without the involvement of the British government.
+The governor-general was appointed solely on the advice of the Cabinet of Malta without the involvement of the British government.
 In the event of a vacancy, the chief justice served as the officer administering the government.